 We found 5 family medicine practitioners who accept Blue Shield of California near Red Bluff, CA.

-Dr. Meghan Leininger is a family practice physician in Red Bluff, CA. She is an in-network provider for Blue Shield, Health Net, and Anthem, in addition to other insurance carriers.
-Dr. Leininger graduated from Touro University College of Osteopathic Medicine.
+Dr. Bashar Shahatit's medical specialty is family medicine.
+He is an in-network provider for Blue Shield, Health Net, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+Dr. Shahatit graduated from the University of Jordan Faculty of Medicine.

 Conditions / Treatments